 1. Snatch Steal

-For now, let me know which of today's spells you favor, and I'll see you at our next card countdown!
+Let me know which of today's Spells you favor, and I'll see you at our next card countdown!